-3.4.2 Pre-Tenure Probationary Period and Progress Reviews
+3.4.2 Pre-Tenure Probationary Period and Reviews of Progress Reviews Toward Promotion and/or Tenure

-The term "probationary period" ("pre-tenure") is applied to the succession of term appointments that an individual undertakes on a full-or part-time regular faculty appointment during which continued evaluation for reappointment and for an eventual tenured appointment takes place.
-The beginning of the probationary period for faculty members on term appointments is taken as July 1 or August 10 of the calendar year in which their initial full-time appointment begins, depending on whether they are on a calendar year or academic year appointment, regardless of the month in which their services are initiated.
+Pre-tenure probationary period: The term "probationary period" ("pre-tenure") is applied to the succession of term appointments that an individual undertakes on a full- or part-time regular faculty appointment, and during which continued evaluation for reappointment and for an eventual tenured appointment takes place.
+The probationary period for faculty members on term appointments begins on either July 1 or August 10 of the calendar year in which their initial full-time appointment begins, depending on whether they are on a calendar year or academic year appointment, regardless of the month in which their services are initiated.
 (The probationary period for new faculty appointed for spring semester begins the following fall even though the spring contract period officially begins December 25.)